 Students are expected to conduct themselves in a manner reflecting a sense of responsibility, good citizenship and consideration for the rights of others.
+Every student has a right to feel safe and happy in school thus all students are expected to respect others property, feelings and personal space.
 The school will not tolerate rudeness, disrespect or violence in any form.
 Winthrop Public Schools prohibits all forms of harassment, discrimination and hate crimes based on race, color, gender, religion, sexual orientation, ethnicity/national origin, age or disability.

-The following are among the behaviors considered unsafe, disrespectful, unacceptable and prohibited from school and/or on the school bus: fighting, swearing, verbal abuse, making threats, theft, cheating, sexual behavior, wrestling, spitting, swinging of back packs, rough play, bouncing balls against the school building, throwing sand, snowballs, rocks, sticks or any item that has the potential to cause physical injury to a person or the school.
+All students are entitled to learn in an environment unhindered by the negative or interfering behaviors and/or actions of other students.
+The following are among the behaviors considered unsafe, disrespectful, unacceptable and prohibited from school: fighting, swearing, verbal abuse, making threats, theft, cheating, sexual behavior, wrestling, spitting, swinging of back packs, rough play, bouncing balls against the school building, throwing sand, snowballs, rocks, sticks or any item that has the potential to cause physical injury to a person or the school.